Let's examine a few press releases from Marvel:

 This is the path to the movie's failure, as it leads to their "twist" being all too easy to see coming.
 This is when I lost considerable interest in the film.

-he rest of the crowd, their most disappointing decision of the film was to continually pull back to 12:00pm to check out everyone's "vantage point" from there.
+Judging by the reactions of the rest of the crowd, their most disappointing decision of the film was to continually pull back to 12:00pm to check out everyone's "vantage point" from there.
 From going back to that exact moment to actually "rewinding images" on the screen, the groans grew more audible each time it occurred.
 Such a device has been used much more effectively by other films, with only slight differences in style.

 With the twist made transparent, the viewer is made to sit through a nice chunk of set-up that they're no longer compelled to be interested in.
 The viewer is left to feel like the 6 year old on a long road trip, constantly saying to themselves, "are we there yet? are we there yet? are we there yet?"